Hans-Peter Fischer

-Hans-Peter Fischer (born July 10, 1961 in Freiburg im Breisgau) is a German Catholic priest.
-He is Prelate Auditor of the Apostolic Tribunal of the Roman Rota since 2017.
+Hans-Peter Fischer (born July 10, 1961, in Freiburg im Breisgau) is a German Catholic priest.
+He was appointed as a Prelate Auditor of the Apostolic Tribunal of the Roman Rota in 2017.
 From 2010 to 2022, he served as rector of the Archconfraternity of Our Lady of Sorrows of the Germans and the Flemish in the Vatican and as rector of the Pontifical Teutonic College of Santa Maria in Campo Santo.

 Early life and formation

 Hans-Peter Fischer was born in Freiburg im Breisgau.
 He graduated from the Droste-Hülshoff-Gymnasium in 1982 and initiated the priestly formation.
 He studied the canonical studies at the University of Freiburg and made in 1984/85 an exchange year at the Pontifical Gregorian University.
 He received the diaconal ordination in December 1987 and in May 1989 the ordination to the priesthood by the archbishop Oskar Saier.

-In 1995, he earned a Ph.D. in Church history from the University of Freiburg and studied from 1997 to 2001 a Licentiate (degree) in Canon law at the Ludwig Maximilian University of Munich.
+In 1995, he earned a Ph.D. in Church history from the University of Freiburg and studied from 1997 to 2001 a Licentiate (degree) in Canon law at LMU Munich.
 During his studies in Munich, he was admitted into the Herzogliches Georgianum.